MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/sales/managing-project-price-lists.md

 A price list includes information that is provided by four different entities:

 - **Price List**: This entity stores information about context, currency, date effectivity, and time unit for pricing time.
-Context shows whether the price list is expresses cost rates or sales rates.
+Context shows whether the price list expresses cost rates or sales rates.
 - **Currency**:  This entity stores the currency of prices on the price list.
 - **Date**: This entity is used when the system tries to enter a default a price on a transaction.
 A price list that has date effectivity that includes the date of the transaction is selected.
 If  more than one price list is found that is effective for the transaction date and is attached to the related quote, contract, or organizational unit, then no price is defaulted.
 - **Time**: This entity stores the unit of time that prices are expressed for, such as daily or hourly rates.